 Even in These Trying Times, the Best Protection Against Scams, Hacks, and Data Breaches Remains the Same: Heightened Vigilance by Human Beings Looking Out for Their Digital Safety and the Security of Their Company

 It’s easy for a hacker to mimic someone’s display or contact name—always double confirm what shows up with the actual email address the message was sent from to make sure the sender is who he or she is claiming to be.

 Even though coronavirus-related phishing schemes are proliferating right now, the good news is that they aren’t much different from past attempts.
-Paying extra attention to every detail of a message—capitalization, punctuation, paragraph structure, any language that seems out of the norm, makes detecting fake ones easier.
+Paying extra attention to every detail of a message—capitalization, punctuation, paragraph structure, and any language that seems out of the norm makes detecting fake ones easier.

 If you aren’t expecting a specific file from a specific sender, don’t open anything attached to an unknown message.
 This goes for links, too.
 Encouraging email recipients to click on a collaborative Google Doc or Sheet file is a common way to redirect them to a malicious website.
 If you’re using a desktop or laptop, hover your mouse over the link to confirm the target URL matches what’s written.
 And if you have time to type out a website yourself, you can avoid secret redirects.

 Many phishing schemes try to get you to re-enter your password for common apps or social media accounts—all in hopes that hackers can steal your password.
 Using multi-factor authentication can mitigate this since MFA requires something you know (your password) with something you have (a unique code delivered via text message or email).